behreajj/CamZup/README.md

 - When providing functionality for affine transforms, `Transform2` and `Transform3` are given priority over `Mat3` and `Mat4` in `core`.
 This is related to the fact that `pfriendly` classes require `PMatrix2D`, `PMatrix3D` or AWT's `AffineTransform`: any functionality added to `Processing` matrix implementations must be copied to `core` matrices, even though the latter aren't used as much.
 - Quaternions, when used to store rotations, are typically expected to be of unit length.
 Care should be taken that any operation which alters a quaternion's magnitude is followed by `normalize`.
 - Any given `vector` implementation may represent a direction, a vector, a point, a quaternion's imaginary component, a non-uniform scalar, a color and/or a collection of elements.
 As a consequence, it is difficult to balance clarity with concision when designing multiplication between (1.) quaternions and vectors, (2.) matrices and vectors, (3.) transforms and vectors.
 See the documentation when encountering ambiguities.
-- I am not an expert in color science, nor do I pretend to be. `Color` and `Gradient`, and all of their operations, are _very_ basic: all math operations are done in linear RGB unless otherwise stated; the result's alpha is the source alpha.
-Any underlying issues with Processing's blending functions will not be improved by this library.
 - The convention established by Java's `indexOf` function is to return `-1` when an array or collection does not contain a query.
 Some collections in this library, particularly `Mesh`s and `Curve`s, match Pythonic idiom insofar as they accept negative indices to `get` functions.
 For example, `curve.get(-1)` will return the last `Knot` in a curve, provided that it is a `closedLoop`.
 As a consequence, the reciprocity between Java's `indexOf` and `get` is broken.
 For example: `curve.get(curve.knots.indexOf(elmNotInCurve)) != elmNotInCurve`.
 For this reason, `contains` should always be preferred over `indexOf`, and no custom `contains` method should depend on `indexOf` unless `get`s definition is guaranteed.

 ## Kotlin Interoperability